 show as a master to the new master (the promoted slave), in that

---demote-master would fail to unlink with
+--demote-master failed to unlink with a

-a new master in the topology.
+new master in the topology.

 mysqlrpladmin will now generate a warning if